rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 This will create a new domain called `savings.allice.mywallet.rsk` that will point to `address`.
 The owner of this new domain will be `alice.mywallet.rsk`.

-> As we said before, take in account that `alice.mywallet.rsk` should sign the transaction because she is the owner of the parent domain.
+> Take into account that `alice.mywallet.rsk` should sign the transaction because she is the owner of the parent domain.
+> If `mywallet.rsk` attempts to sign the transaction, it would fail, because it is not the owner of the parent domain.